Nanni di Banco: Works

 Nanni di Banco made a name for himself in the transition from International Gothic art to Renaissance art, marking a path for the Early Renaissance in Florence.
 Many of his works are displayed inside the Cathedral and in the Church and Museum of Orsanmichele in Florence.
 His first major work was a statue of the prophet Isaiah, as identified by Jenö Lányi, in 1408 for a buttress of the Cathedral.

 Antonio was a member of the commission formed on 2 June 1407 to oversee the decoration of the cathedral's north tribune.
 Consequently, Nanni was active for the Opera del duomo at the time, working alongside his father and executing the Cristo in pietà and the Isaia (Isaiah).
 To maintain sole authority over their projects, the Operai as a matter of course organized them as joint enterprises among the painters, sculptors, and architects involved, denying any single participant a free hand and encouraging them to collaborate.
-This approach caused the artists to compete with each another and to seek recognition for the excellence of their work, leading to greater efficiency in completing the programs and thereby keeping costs lower.
+This approach caused the artists to compete with each other and to seek recognition for the excellence of their work, leading to greater efficiency in completing the programs and thereby keeping costs lower.
 Nanni carved St. Luke (San Luca), a statue of the Christian evangelist, as part of a commission by the Operai in 1408 for the creation of four seated marble Evangelists to flank the facade of the main entrance to the cathedral, a series which included Donatello's St. John, Bernardo Ciuffagni's St. Matthew and Niccolò di Pietro Lamberti's St. Mark.

 Nanni took the opportunity to exploit a new approach of expressing human feeling with themes of humanism in sculpture, the influence of this philosophical movement being expressed in the outline and in the human face through posture and shadowing.
-The project to create the set of the four evangelists is documented from purchase of the marble (1405–1407) until the relocation of the statues in the Museo dell'Opera del Duomo after World War II.
+The project to create the set of the four evangelists is documented from the purchase of the marble (1405–1407) until the relocation of the statues in the Museo dell'Opera del Duomo after World War II.
 One of the earliest examples of the development of contrapposto in the Quattrocento is Nanni's Saint Philip, a standing, draped figure, located on the north side of Orsanmichele.